luni64/TeensySharp/README.md

     Console.WriteLine("Serialnumber {0}, on {1}", Teensy.Serialnumber, Teensy.Port);
 }
 ```
-The string *Teensy.Port* string can then be used to construct a *SerialPort* object without having your users to guess which port number Windows assigned to your device today.
+The string *Teensy.Port* can then be used to construct a *SerialPort* object without having your users to guess which port number Windows assigned to your device today.

 In case you are looking for a board with a running bootloader and serialnumber 8324210
 ```c#